Day of the Dead Beyond Oaxaca: Mexico City Cemeteries and Family Vigils

 Understanding the Holiday First (Talk to Your Kids)

-A great pre-trip read for younger kids is The Night of Las Posadas picture book, which introduces Mexican holiday traditions in an accessible way, and Cuckoo - A Mexican Folktale bilingual book for tying the holiday to Mexican folk culture more broadly.
+A great pre-trip read for younger kids is The Night of Las Posadas picture book, which introduces Mexican holiday traditions in an accessible way, and Cuckoo - A Mexican Folktale, a bilingual book that ties the holiday to Mexican folk culture more broadly.

 This is the most famous and visited Day of the Dead vigil in Mexico City.
-It is also a real local family event, not a tourist show.
+It's also a real local family event, not a tourist show.
 Tens of thousands of visitors come, and respectful behavior is essential.
-Tour buses run from Centro Historico in the early evening.
+Tour buses run from Centro Histórico in the early evening.

 Should You Bring Kids?